openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

     frontend_status: Done

 After the type to use is known, the method to call must be determined.
 As
-|LANG| supports overloading, more then one method may be accessible
+|LANG| supports overloading, more than one method can be accessible
 under the method name used in the call.

-All accessible methods are called
-*potentially applicable candidates* and
-:ref:`Overload Resolution` is used to select the method to call.
-If *overload resolution* can definitely select just one method, this method will be called, otherwise it is a :index:`compile-time error`
+All accessible methods are called *potentially applicable candidates*, and :ref:`Overload Resolution` is used to select the method to call.
+If *overload resolution* can definitely select a single method, then this method is called.
-(no method to call or ambiguity as more than one applicable methods avaialble).
+Otherwise, a :index:`compile-time error` occurs as more than one applicable method is available (no method to call, or ambiguity).

 .. index::
    overload resolution
    method to call
-   potentially applicable candidat
+   potentially applicable candidate

 |